PaulGilchrist/mongodb-testing/setup-aks-using-fileshare/README-kubernetes.md

 kubectl describe service azure-load-balancer
 ```

 Since Azure file share does not allow mounting to `/data/db` since there are already files there, there are some extra steps to perform.
-In summary, we will need to manually add user credentials, then change `statefulsets.yaml` to force authentication
+In summary, we will need to manually add user credentials before we can remotly connect.

 ### Connect to the container's console and setup admin and other user accounts
 ```